 Another available method is polar body biopsy, where the maturing egg produces two small cells known as polar bodies, which degenerate after fertilisation.
 The polar bodies are carefully removed and the chromosomal content tested.
 This is rarely performed and is used to check egg quality.

 How are the cells analysed?

-The biopsied cells are analysed via pre-implantation genetic screening techniques called Comparative Genomic Hybridisation (CGH) or Fluorescence In-Situ Hybridisation (FISH).
+The biopsied cells are analysed via PGS techniques called Comparative Genomic Hybridisation (CGH) or Fluorescence In-Situ Hybridisation (FISH).

 The CGH testing method looks at all chromosomes, including the X and Y, and compares them with a sample of “normal” DNA.
 A computerised scanner interprets the test results, which are then verified by a scientist.
 CGH can test all 23 pairs of chromosomes.

 The FISH method uses probes labelled with different fluorescent dyes.
 The number of chromosomes is counted and the geneticist can distinguish the normal cells and those with aneuploidy (an extra or missing chromosome).
 FISH is able to test only a limited number of chromosomes.

 While the testing of the cells is taking place, the embryos are frozen and kept in storage.

 If the testing reveals normal embryos, then the best-quality one is chosen to be thawed and transferred.
 The remaining viable embryos with normal results will remain frozen for future use.